samishakoor/samishakoor/README.md

 <p>
-I have learnt many skills that are market and industry competitive.
+I have learnt many skills that are market competitive.
 Some of my skills are mentioned below:
 </p>

 🎨 Frontend Excellence: